geoloqi/Geoloqi-Android-SDK/README.md

 ## Push messaging

-To set up your Google account as a C2DM sender, please follow the tutorial on the [Geoloqi developer site][push-messaging].
+To set up your Google account as a GCM sender, please follow the tutorial on the [Geoloqi developer site][push-messaging].

 ## License